LISBON SHOPPING MALLS

 Amoreiras

-In Oriente, a slightly different layout and the food court has a nice outside dining area up top. (main title picture).
+In Oriente, a slightly different layout with lots of natural light.
+The food court has a nice outside dining terrace up top. (main title picture).

 Centro Vasco da Gama